-MIAMI – December 10, 2012 – At the Daily Business Review's 8th annual Most Effective Lawyer awards luncheon on December 7, Holland & Knight had finalists in several categories and took home the top awards in the areas of Appellate and Corporate Securities.
+MIAMI (December 9, 2013) At the Daily Business Review's 9th annual Most Effective Lawyer awards luncheon on December 6, Holland & Knight had finalists in several categories and took home the top awards in the areas of Corporate Securities and Product Liability.

-The finalists and winners are composed of 70 South Florida attorneys in 13 practice areas chosen by the Review's editorial staff.
-Those selected scored the biggest jury verdicts and settlements, won in criminal court, or achieved significant client victories affecting public policy or business in 2012.
+The finalists and winners are composed of more than 70 South Florida attorneys in 13 practice areas chosen by the Review's editorial staff.
+Those selected scored the biggest jury verdicts and settlements, won in criminal court, or achieved significant client victories affecting public policy or business in 2013.

 Most Effective Lawyer Winners

 Holland & Knight partners Tracy Nichols, Louise McAlpin and Stephen Warren were named the winners of the Corporate Securities category.
 They were recognized for their successful defense of client MAKO Surgical Corp. against a class action securities suit brought by shareholders who alleged that MAKO misled them about future sales projections.

 Partner Lee Teichner and associate Eleni Kastrenakes won the top prize in the Product Liability category for defending Pirelli Tire, LLC and Pirelli North America Inc. against claims brought by a couple who suffered injuries in a motorcycle crash.
 The couple claimed that their rear tire was defectively designed and manufactured, however Mr. Teichner successfully argued that the tire failed due to prior impact damage from a road hazard encountered during its service history.

 Most Effective Lawyer Finalists